-What Is A Purchase Lease Option?
+What is a Purchase Lease Option?

 This is one particular strategy that I have been using since 2007.
 I believe it is one of the best strategies to use, particularly in the current market conditions.
 But a purchase lease option is also misunderstood and overlooked as a strategy.
 As I don’t want you to miss out on using it, I am going to explain what you need to know.
 To keep it simple, I’m going to start by underlining its main elements: